dennereed/paleoanthro_dev/README.md

 Django and django-fiber code base for the Paleoanthropology Society web page at http://paleoanthro.org

-To run this web applicaiton you'll need to instal the following python libraries
+To run this web application you'll need to install the following python libraries

 Python Dependencies:
 Django 1.6.7  # the django web application framework for python 2.x